elenasamuylova/drafts/llm_course/README.md

 Since multiple valid answers are often possible, you cannot rely solely on exact match metrics.
 Instead, specialized methods such as **semantic similarity scoring** or **LLM-as-a-judge** are used to assess the closeness or correctness of the model's outputs relative to the reference.

-> We’ll cover specific approaches in the following sections.
+*We’ll cover specific approaches in the following sections*.

 ### Reference-free evaluation